Puzzle Bobble: Reception

-In Japan, Game Machine listed the Neo Geo version of Puzzle Bobble on their February 15, 1995 issue as being the second most-popular arcade game at the time.
+In Japan, Game Machine listed the Neo Geo version of Puzzle Bobble as the second most popular arcade game of February 1995.
 It went on to become Japan's second highest-grossing arcade printed circuit board (PCB) software of 1995, below Virtua Fighter 2.
-In North America, RePlay reported the Neo Geo version of Puzzle Bobble to be the fourth most-popular arcade game in February 1995.
+In North America, RePlay reported the Neo Geo version of Puzzle Bobble to be the fourth most popular arcade game of February 1995.

 Reviewing the Super NES version, Mike Weigand of Electronic Gaming Monthly called it "a thoroughly enjoyable and incredibly addicting puzzle game".
 He considered the two player mode the highlight, but also said that the one player mode provides a solid challenge.
-GamePro gave it a generally negative review, saying it "starts out fun but ultimately lacks intricacy and longevity."
+GamePro gave it a generally negative review, saying it starts out fun but that ultimately lacks intricacy and longevity.
 They elaborated that in one player mode all the levels feel the same, and that two player matches are over too quickly to build up any excitement.
 They also criticized the lack of any 3D effects in the graphics.
-Next Generation reviewed the SNES version of the game, and stated that "It's very simple, using only the control pad and one button to fire, and it's addictive as hell."
+Next Generation reviewed the SNES version of the game and called it "addictive as hell".

 A reviewer for Next Generation, while questioning the continued viability of the action puzzle genre, admitted that the game is "very simple and very addictive".
 He remarked that though the 3DO version makes no significant additions, none are called for by a game with such simple enjoyment.
-GamePro's brief review of the 3DO version commented, "The move-and-shoot controls are very responsive and the simple visuals and music are well done.
-This is one puzzler that isn't a bust."
+GamePro's brief review of the 3DO version commented that the game's controls are responsive, and they also praised visuals and music.
 Edge magazine ranked the game 73rd on their 100 Best Video Games in 2007.
 IGN rated the SNES version 54th in its Top 100 SNES Games.